 Copyright © Nucleus Medical Media, Inc.

-If you have any of these symptoms do not assume it is due to tongue cancer.
-These symptoms may be caused by other conditions.
-Lesion, lump, or ulcer on the tongueDifficulty swallowingMouth sores and mouth painNumbness or difficulty moving the tongueChange in speech due to inability to move the tongue over the teeth when speakingPain when chewing and speakingBleeding from the tongue
+Tongue cancer may cause: A lesion, lump, or ulcer on the tongueDifficulty swallowingMouth sores and mouth painNumbness or difficulty moving the tongueChange in speech due to inability to move the tongue over the teeth when speakingPain when chewing and speakingBleeding from the tongue

 Tongue cancer may be detected by your dentist during a routine dental cleaning, or by your doctor during a routine physical exam.